 Roles and permissions.

-Spoke resources cannot be part of a legacy VPC network.
+Spoke resources cannot be part of a legacy network.

 Classic VPN tunnels are not supported.

-If you are using data transfer, review the Considerations section in the site-to-site data transfer overview.
+If you're using data transfer, review the Considerations section in the site-to-site data transfer overview.

-- To create hubs and spokes, see Work with hubs and spokes.
+- To learn how to manage hubs and spokes, see Work with hubs and spokes.

-- To work through a tutorial on site-to-site data transfer, see Connecting two sites by using Cloud VPN spokes.
+- To learn how to use Cloud VPN spokes, see Connect two sites by using Cloud VPN spokes.

-- To view a list of partners whose solutions are integrated with Network Connectivity Center, see Network Connectivity Center partners.
+- To obtain a list of partners whose solutions are integrated with Network Connectivity Center, see Network Connectivity Center partners.

-- For Network Connectivity Center quotas and limits, see Quotas and limits.
+- To See Network Connectivity Center Quotas and limits.